nikeedev/plantclicker/UpdateLog.md

 **Update 0.4.1(04.11.2021): Added even more upgrades, I will not take the surprise away from you guys.**

+**Update 0.4.4(09.11.2021): Added even more upgrades.
+Update before, i had cursors and click upgrades, this time/update i have brought upgrades for farms and mega farms!
+You will understand which is which upgrade by pointing mouse on the picture of the upgrade.**

 ***More updates will be later added, remember that i don't have always time to make them.
 Use [Discuissions](https://github.com/nikeedev/plantclicker/discussions) to give ideas to the game***